 We have all had sales meetings that we wished had gone better.
-For some reason you were not able to get to the objective of your meeting or you were not able to move the prospect forward.
-When you tried to capture next steps it felt awkward and uncomfortable.
-In my experience this generally happens as a result of not having a good understanding of your client or prospect’s need.
+For some reason, you were not able to get to the objective of your meeting or you were not able to move the prospect forward.
+When you tried to capture the next steps it felt awkward and uncomfortable.
+In my experience, this generally happens as a result of not having a good understanding of your client or prospect’s needs.

 These mistakes are:

 For the purposes of this second part of our three-part post, we’ll focus on understanding the client or prospect’s need/pain.

 Once everyone in the room has been introduced, it is time to get into the body of the meeting and do our discovery.

 To begin, the key to understanding your client’s needs is to ask “power questions.”
 Power questions are well researched, thoroughly thought out, and appropriately timed.
 A customer will not move forward to the next stage of the sales process just because they like you.
 No matter how strong your “relationship” is with your client, if there is no need, or in sales parlance, no “pain”, it is impossible to move the deal forward.